'I Wrote the Damn Bill': Bernie Sanders Shuts Down Tim Ryan on Debate Stage

 Sanders, an Independent from Vermont who is running for the 2020 Democratic nomination, was listing the benefits of his signature healthcare legislation, Medicare for All, when Ryan interrupted him.

-"For seniors citizens, it will finally include dental care, hearing aids, and eyeglasses," said Sanders.
+"For senior citizens, it will finally include dental care, hearing aids, and eyeglasses," said Sanders.
 "Second of all—"

 "I do know that," Sanders retorted.
 "I wrote the damn bill!"